 The ultimate goal of SEO (Search Engine Optimisation) is to improve a website’s search engine rankings.
-Ideally your website should rank No.1 on any search engine as this allows you to earn more website visits.
+Ideally a marketer’s aim is to get their company’s website to rank No.1 on any search engine as this allows them to earn more website visits.
 Sounds easy right?

-However, in order to be ranked number 1 on any search engine you need to incorporate the best practices of SEO.
-There are a million different ways to incorporate SEO on your page but before you make any changes on your website, it’s important to get the basics right.
-Let us break it down for you:
+However, in order to be ranked number 1 on any search engine, SEO best practices need to be incorporated into the SEO strategy.
+There are a million different ways to incorporate SEO on a page but before any changes are made, it’s important to get the basics right.
+This article breaks it down.

 1. Choose the correct SEO keywords

-It is crucial that you define which keywords you want your page to rank for.
-In most cases, it will be the product or service that you are trying to sell.
-In order to find the perfect keyword for your site, the best way forward is research, research, research.
+It is crucial to define which keywords the page should rank for.
+In most cases, it will be the product or service that the brand is trying to sell.
+In order to find the perfect keyword for a website, the best way forward is research, research, research.

-Keyword research is a vital part of your SEO strategy.
-When you know what people are searching for within your field, you can optimise your content around these keywords.
-By doing so, your website or page will potentially rank higher.
+Keyword research is a vital part of an SEO strategy.
+When marketers know what people are searching for within their field, they can optimise content around these keywords.
+By doing so, websites or pages will potentially rank higher.

-Another thing you would want to avoid is having your website show up for the wrong keywords.
+Another thing to avoid is having a website show up for the wrong keywords.
 This will lead to a low search intent and a high bounce rate.
-Search engines take high bounce rate websites as irrelevant and as a result your website will appear in the lower sections of the search page.
+Search engines take high bounce rate websites as irrelevant and as a result the website will appear in the lower sections of the search page.

 How to find the best SEO keywords